joemdwills/Chip-x-Dog/README.md

 Overall, I feel the application does what is required by the brief giving a user an ability to look at the vast amount of Dog breeds and then when they tap on one they are presented with a collection of 10 random images of that type.

 However, there is always room for improvement and therefore if I were to take this to v2 I would implement the following:
+- [Minor Update] Use the UICollectionViewDataSourcePrefetching Protocol to only fetch each image of a breed on the Detail Screen when required.
+(This improve user experience)
+- [Minor Update] Convert DetailView to a PageViewController with a SingleImageUIView so that each image can be seen in a full-screen swipeable view.

-## Replace Completion Handlers with Async/Await methods or use Combine
+## Replace Completion Handlers with Async/Await methods and Combine
+- Using Combine would allow me to show alerts to the user if the fetchService/Decoding or loading of images failed.
+- Async/Await is a nicer syntax to read then completion handlers.

 ## Add a CoreData Model
 - So that users would be able to use the app without internet after an initial set of requests